Genuine quantum scars in many-body spin systems: Results

 \textit{Quantum scars} --- Let us go back to the quantum many-body problem $\hat{H} \ket{E_n} = E_n \ket{E_n}$.
-The effective size of the Hilbert space is reduced by exploiting the symmetries of the Hamiltonian and of the TI and IS states~\footnote{The IS and TI states, as well as the Hamiltonian, are invariant with respect to translations by $4$ sites and with respect to a mirror reflection.
-As customary in the numerical simulation of quantum many-body systems, we exploit these symmetries to reduce the effective size of the Hilbert space, which remains however exponentially large, e.g., of size $720, 8356$, and $105376$ for $N = 12, 16$, and $20$, respectively.}.
+We shall here focus on the deep-quantum limit of $s = \frac{1}{2}$ (larger $s$ are considered in~\cite{SM} and yield similar results).
+The effective size of the Hilbert space is reduced by exploiting the symmetries of the Hamiltonian and of the TI and IS states, i.e., translation by $4n$ sites and mirror reflection, but remains exponentially large in $N$ (for a detailed discussion on symmetries, see~\cite{SM}).
 The eigenstates, attained by exact diagonalization, fulfill the ETH and are characterized by an extensive bipartite entanglement entropy, see Fig.~\ref{Fig2}(a,b).
 To look for scarring we project the eigenstates onto the classical phase space.
-Each point $\{\bm{s}_i\}$ of the phase space is associated to a product state $\ket{\{\bm{s}_i\}} = \ket{\bm{s}_1} \otimes \ket{\bm{s}_2} \otimes \dots \otimes \ket{\bm{s}_N}$, with $\bm{s}_i$ the orientation of the $i$-th quantum spin, $(\bm{s}_i \cdot \hs_i) \ket{\bm{s}_i} = s \ket{\bm{s}_i}$; the projection of a wavefunction $\ket{\psi}$ on the classical phase space reads $Q = \left| \langle \{\bm{s}_i\} | \psi \rangle \right|^2$.
+Each point $\{\bm{s}_i\}$ of the phase space is associated to a product state $\ket{\{\bm{s}_i\}} = \ket{\bm{s}_1} \otimes \ket{\bm{s}_2} \otimes \dots \otimes \ket{\bm{s}_N}$, with $\bm{s}_i$ the orientation of the $i$-th quantum spin, $(\bm{s}_i \cdot \hs_i) \ket{\bm{s}_i} = s \ket{\bm{s}_i}$; the projection of a wavefunction $\ket{\psi}$ on the classical phase space then reads $Q = \left| \langle \{\bm{s}_i\} | \psi \rangle \right|^2$.
+Being increasingly accessible in quantum computers and simulators, where for $s = 1/2$ they are often called bitstring probabilities, such projections are quickly emerging as a key object of investigation in many-body quantum chaos~\cite{boixo2018characterizing,arute2019quantum,mark2024maximum,andersen2025thermalization,lami2025anticoncentration,shaw2024universal,christopoulos2024universal,claeys2025fock}.